 Now that you’ve picked your perfect material and have an IKEA plan in hand, you’re ready to get started pricing your dream space.
-You can get an estimate in minutes using our online estimator tool.
-If you’d like, you can also request an estimate and we’ll create the estimate for you using your IKEA plan, the material(s) you’ve selected, and any notes you have.
+If you’d like, you can request an estimate and we’ll create the estimate for you using your IKEA plan, the material(s) you’ve selected, and any notes you have.
 Requesting an estimate takes a little longer, but we try to finish your estimate within 1-2 business days of receiving it.

 5. Finalize your order

 Once your estimate has been created, you can use our estimator tool to make any changes necessary.
 You can switch materials, modify parts, or change your edge banding preferences, all by editing your estimate.
 Double check your IKEA plan is correct, your appliances will fit where you’ve got them, and all dimensions for custom parts are exact.
 Once you’ve made your final adjustments you are ready to place your order.